 Conclusion

+For many holiday homes, an indexed tariff combined with correctly optimised contracted power often provides the best balance between low annual costs and flexibility.
+However, every property is different, so the most suitable solution should always be based on how the home is actually used.
 Every holiday home has different energy needs depending on occupancy, appliances, air conditioning, swimming pools and future plans such as solar panels or electric vehicle charging.

 Reviewing your electricity contract regularly helps ensure that your property remains both comfortable and cost-efficient, allowing you to enjoy your time in Spain without paying more than necessary throughout the rest of the year.